rh-marketingops/fluvii/README.md

 For the most part, you won't have to mess with any of these directly if you use the `*Factory` classes, which will generate all the necessary components and their respective config objects for you!
 But, it's good to be aware of their existence.

+## `Transaction` component

+Although you can ignore most of the other components, you should be aware of the `Transaction` component.

+**`Transaction` is the component your application logic will interface with for producing and handling messages while using a `FluviiApp`**.

+It is aptly named because the object is very much the equivalent of a Kafka transaction, and it gets recreated each time a new transaction is required.

+You will see how this applies in the **Creating a FluviiApp** section below.

+Note that the state of said transaction is managed behind the scenes by the `FluviiApp`, you don't have to manage it yourself.

-# Using a FluviiApp
+# Creating a FluviiApp (via a Factory)

 ## `*Factory` args
-Here are the basic arguments when it comes to creating a `FluviiApp` (i.e. through a `*Factory`)
+Here are the basic arguments when it comes to creating a `FluviiApp` (through a `*Factory`)

 ### Args without defaults (aka direct setup)

+- `app_function` (arg0)
+  - This is where you hand in your business logic function.
+See the **Setting up your app_function** section below
-- `consume_topics_list`
+- `consume_topics_list` (arg1)
   - The topics you want to consume from
-- `produce_topic_schema_dict`
+- `produce_topic_schema_dict` (optional kwarg)
   - Optionally, the topics (and respective schema) you may produce to in the app.
-- `app_function`
-  - This is where you hand in your business logic.
-  - Typically, you consume a message and do "logic n stuff", which could include producing new messages.
-This function encapsulates all of that.
-  - By default, the function MUST take at minimum 1 argument, of which the first will be an injection of a `Transaction` component instance.
-For example,
-     ```python
-     def my_app_function(transaction_placeholder, my_arg, my_arg2):
-        pass # do stuff
-     ```
-     More on that in the **Transaction Component** secion below.

 ### Args with defaults - `*_config` args (aka indirect setup)
 Any arguments that end in `_config` are optional in that they generally have working defaults.